Joooohan/jax_trees/README.md

 However for tree with a depth greater than 4 the jitting time explodes exponentially making the use of this strategy impractical.

+# Reducing the number of tracing

+To avoid retracing the functions in every loop iteration we need to use the `jax.lax.scan` primitive that allows us to execute several times a function traced a single time.

+The loop takes a sequence as input and ouput a sequence of values.
+We could use `jax.vmap` instead also to avoid calling `scan` and ignoring the carry over.

+At each depth, we iterate over the nodes of the level and we produce the nodes of the next level.
+We could implement the inner loop using `scan`.
+The number of tracing would decrease exponentially from `2**n` to `n` where `n` is the tree depth.